 Find out more about the work we’re doing with literacy and essential skills through our Workforce Literacy and Essential Skills Strategy.The strategy was developed in partnership with senior members of the public, private and non-profit sectors to strengthen our province.

 One of our most popular early learning programs is Parents as Literacy Supporters, or PALS.
 Run by literacy practitioners, the program provides parents and caregivers new strategies to support their preschool and kindergarten-aged children’s learning in fun and interactive ways.
 Click here to find out more…

 Interested in giving the best literacy development to your children?
-One of our most popular resources, LEAP promotes healthy child development.
-Designed for families, caregivers and early learning practitioners, LEAP is a great way to engage and inspire young children to move, plan and learn.
-Access LEAP here.
+One of our most popular resources, LEAP promotes healthy child development and is a great way to engage and inspire young children to move, plan and learn.
+Buy your LEAP materials here.

-A culture of community-based learning and literacy in British Columbia.
+A culture of community-based literacy and learning in British Columbia.

 COMMUNITIES REACHED ACROSS BRITISH COLUMBIA

 Family Literacy Progams Held in 2014